Kaneko-Informatica/py-br-boleto/README.rst

 py-br-boleto
 ========

-.. _pyboleto-synopsis:
+.. _py-br-boleto-synopsis:

 O projeto original pode ser encontrado aqui: https://github.com/eduardocereto/pyboleto

-pyboleto provides a python class to generate "boletos de cobranca" as these are the Brazilian equivalent for invoices.
+py-br-boleto provides a python class to generate "boletos de cobranca" as these are the Brazilian equivalent for invoices.

 It's easy to implement classes for new banks.

 This class is still in development and currently has no documented API.

-.. _pyboleto-implemented-bank:
+.. _py-br-boleto-implemented-bank:

 Implemented Banks
 =================